Polestar 4 Review & Prices

 The interior ambience is lifted even further by all-round accent lighting.
 And you don’t get a load of boring colour schemes to choose from - here, they’re all inspired by different planets, and present you with some fun facts about the celestial body of your choice when you select it.

-The main criticism we have is that absolutely everything is routed through the touchscreen.
-Not just the usual functions, such as navigation, or even the current trend which is to use the touchscreen for climate controls.
+The main criticism is that absolutely everything is routed through the touchscreen.
+Not just the usual functions, such as navigation, or even the current trend of using the touchscreen for climate controls.
 In the Polestar 4, you also use it for functions such as adjusting the mirrors, turning on the rear foglight or even opening the glovebox.

 Not only is this potentially unsafe to operate on the move, it’s also a steep learning curve and places key functions a couple of menu presses away.

 With a huge 100kWh battery pack, the Polestar 4 claims excellent range figures.
-The Long Range Single Motor model is aiming for 376 miles on the official tests - they’re yet to be finalised.
-That drops to 360 miles for the Long Range Dual Motor, and a little less with the Performance Pack installed.
+The Long Range Single Motor model gets 385 miles in official tests, which drops to 367 miles for the Long Range Dual Motor, and a little less with the Performance Pack installed.

-Charge speeds of up to 200kW DC - from a suitably powerful public charger - mean the Polestar 4 can be topped up from 10-80% in just 30 minutes.
-It can also charge at up to 22kW AC, but that’s very rare to find in private homes - expect an empty-full home charging time of around 14 hours from a more usual 7.4kW supply.
+Charge speeds of up to 200kW DC - from a suitably powerful public charger - mean the Polestar 4 can be topped up from 10-80% in 30 minutes – that's not as quick as some alternatives, such as the Macan Electric's 270kW.
+However, the Polestar can also charge at up to 22kW AC, but that’s very rare to find in private homes - expect an empty-to-full home charging time of around 14 hours from a more usual 7.4kW supply.

 Safety and security